Facebook asks users if they think it's 'good for the world' - Philly

 NEW YORK (AP) - Facebook is asking users whether they think it's "good for the world" in a poll sent to an unspecified number of people.

-Facebook regularly polls users on its service.
-The latest comes as the company grapples with a privacy scandal and other troubles .
-Facebook did not immediately respond for comment
+The company has been grappling with a privacy scandal and other troubles .
+But Facebook says this survey began well before that; versions date back to 2012.
+The company regularly polls users on other aspects of its service, too.

-CEO Mark Zuckerberg has said he wants to ensure that Facebook is a force for good in the world.
+CEO Mark Zuckerberg has said he wants to ensure that Facebook is a force for good.
 Whether it is hasn't been clear amid revelations of bad actors using Facebook to influence elections, spread hatred and pilfer user information.
-In January, Zuckerberg said his personal goal for 2018 is to fix Facebook.